demberto/PyFLP/docs/faq.rst

 If you are completely new to the terminology used by PyFLP, you should also open up FL Studio's documentation open besides the `reference <./reference>`_.

-If you find something isn't yet implemented, open an issue or, a `PR <./contributing>`_ if you have implemented something.
+If you find something isn't yet implemented, open an issue or, a :doc:`PR <./contributing>`_ if you have implemented something.

 ➕➖ Why is there no functionality to **add** / **remove** items from collections?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^